-Starting after October half-term, every 3rd Year pupil attends an 'Exploring Careers' lesson in which they get introduced to a 'Framework for Exploring Careers'.
+In Michaelmas Term, every 3rd Year pupil attends an 'Exploring Careers' lesson in which they get introduced to a 'Framework for Exploring Careers'.
 This framework gives pupils a structure for researching any given occupation in terms of what it offers (and does not offer) from six different dimensions (interests, abilities, motivations, lifestyle, personality, health).
 They learn how to use this six-point framework to create a 'personal recipe' for what is important to them in - what they want from - their career, and to then use that 'recipe' to assess different occupations for their suitability.
 A group activity engages pupils in applying the framework to nine different occupations, culminating in a quiz to test their knowledge and analytical skills.
 Equipped with this method, pupils can continue their own independent career research with a view to making career-informed GCSE subject choices in late February.
 They can also schedule 1:1 meetings with the Head of Career Guidance.

-Starting in late Lent Term, 3rd Year pupils receive training in Team Working skills, which become especially critical during GCSE Years.
+In Summer Term, every 3rd Year pupils receive training in Team Working skills, which become especially critical during GCSE Years.